2018 Porsche Cayenne spy shots and video

 As for styling, Porsche’s second-generation Panamera plus the smaller Macan SUV point the way.
 Look for the new Cayenne to adopt the Macan’s clamshell hood and wraparound tail-lights.
 The Panamera's front air intakes are also expected to feature in the design.

-Powertrains are expected to mirror the lineup in the current Cayenne.
-This means a naturally-aspirated V-6 for the base Cayenne, a turbocharged V-6 for the mid-range Cayenne S, a plug-in hybrid setup for a new Cayenne E-Hybrid (instead of the current Cayenne S E-Hybrid), and a twin-turbocharged V-8 for the Cayenne Turbo.
+Powertrains are expected to mostly mirror the lineup in the current Cayenne.
+V-6 engines will feature in base and mid-range Cayenne S models.
+A plug-in hybrid setup will be used for a new Cayenne E-Hybrid (instead of the current Cayenne S E-Hybrid), and a twin-turbocharged V-8 for the Cayenne Turbo.
+A high-performance plug-in hybrid setup will also feature in a new Cayenne Turbo S E-Hybrid, just like in the Panamera range.
 Given the VW Group’s diesel emissions scandal, don't expect a replacement for the current Cayenne Diesel in the United States.
-One will be offered overseas, though.
+One should be offered overseas, though.

 Inside, expect a design similar to interior of the Panamera.
 There will be less physical buttons thanks to an improved touchscreen interface.
 There will also be improved infotainment and connectivity options, plus more electronic driver aids complete with semi-autonomous features.